freshworks/freshworks-android-sdk/README.md

 ## Unread Count
 To obtain the total number of unread messages, use the following code snippet.
-This is used when the default Freshchat bubble is hidden, and a customized button is used.

 ```
 LocalBroadcastManager.getInstance(this).registerReceiver(object: BroadcastReceiver() {